SoftServeInc/affinity-by-GNN/README.md

     python train.py

-which will first train the model using the folds marked `0`,`1`,`2`,`3`, then make prediction on fold `4` and save the predicted affinities as text files.
+which will first train the model using the folds marked `0`,`1`,`2`,`3`, then make prediction on fold `4` (this id can be set through `argv_valFold` and `argv_testFold` keys in `affinity_module/config.py`) and save the predicted affinities as text files.

 The input data needs to be supplied in two ways: a `.csv` defining the structure of ligands, PDB codes and UniProtIDs of receptors and the distrubution of the data over five folds, and `.dssp` files defining the secondary structure elements of target proteins.

-Location of the `input.csv` containing ligand SMILES strings and other into, as well as the location of the folder containing .dssp files for receptors, should then be set by editing `affinity_module/config.py` (see `master_data_table` and `dssp_files_path` keys respectively).
+Location of the `input.csv`, as well as the location of the folder containing .dssp files for receptors, should then be set by editing `affinity_module/config.py` (see `master_data_table` and `dssp_files_path` keys respectively).

-To prepare receptor data in .dssp format, the underlying receptor structures, eitehr in PDB or CIF format, should be processed with DSSP program.
+To prepare receptor data in `.dssp` format, the underlying receptor structures, eitehr in PDB or CIF (preferably) format, should be processed with [DSSP](https://github.com/PDB-REDO/dssp) program, e.g.,

+    mkdssp --output-format dssp protein.cif > protein.dssp